-- 1) Bond or other financial securities were required; that the security has been approved by the Town Attorney and Board of Selectmen, and written documentation supporting this approval is in the file for review by the Planning Board representatives. - 2) All conditions of approval pertaining to the plan have been satisfied. - 3) The applicant shall submit a mylar and six (6) 22x34 inch paper copies of the complete plan set within sixty (60) days of the plan approval date. - 4) A member of the Planning Board or designated agent of the Town shall file the final plat and deeds, as well as any documents affecting covenants, deed restrictions, and etc., with the Merrimack County Registry of Deeds, at the applicant's expense.
-When the plan is recorded with the Registry of Deeds the party recording should insert the plan number on the deed before recording said deeds.
-The applicant, owner, or authorized agent shall not file the plans or deeds at the Registry of Deeds. - 5) The final plan and deeds set shall consist of an original or wash-off mylar, which shall be of such size, and type, which is acceptable for filling in the Merrimack County Registry of Deeds. - 6) Every final plan application granted approval shall be deemed to be an amendment of or an addition to the Town of Salisbury Official Map and a part thereof.
-Approval of a final plat application shall not be deemed to constitute or effect an acceptance by the Town of the dedication of any street, open space or parks shown upon the final plat layout.
+- 1) Bond or other financial securities were required; that the security has been approved by the Town Attorney and Board of Selectmen, and written documentation supporting this approval is in the file for review by the Planning Board representatives. - 2) All conditions of approval pertaining to the plan have been satisfied. - 3) The applicant shall submit a mylar and six (6) 22×34 inch paper copies of the complete plan set within sixty (60) days of the plan approval date. - 4) Should the Site Plan Review approval be subject to conditions not apparent on the face of the Site Plan, such conditions shall be recorded also, and reference to such recording shall be made on the face of the Site Plan.
+The Planning Board shall record the Site Plan itself, with the recording fee to be paid in advance by the applicant. - 5) Every final plan application granted approval shall be deemed to be an amendment of or an addition to the Town of Salisbury Official Map and a part thereof.
+Approval of a final Site Plan Review application shall not be deemed to constitute or affect an acceptance by the Town of the dedication of any street, open space or parks shown upon the final plat layout.

-Withdrawing an application: If an applicant requests to withdraw the application, such request shall be made in writing and signed by all owner(s) or agent submitting the application.
+Withdrawing an Application: If an applicant requests to withdraw their Site Plan Review application, such request shall be made in writing and signed by all owner(s) or agent submitting the application.
 Once the Planning Board receives this information, the Planning Board shall require no further action.
 Any fees incurred for mailing, advertising, professional review required or requested by the Board shall not be reimbursed.
 The applicant shall be responsible for expenses incurred while the application was still considered pending.
-Further action on this Subdivision shall not be permitted until such fees are paid in full.
+Further action on this Site Plan shall not be permitted until such fees are paid in full.

-Five-year exemption: Every plan approved by the Planning Board and properly recorded in the registry of deeds shall be exempt from all subsequent changes in subdivision regulations, site plan review regulations, impact fee ordinances, and zoning ordinances for five (5) years after the date of approval, according to the provisions of RSA 674:39.
+Four-year Exemption: Every plan approved by the Planning Board shall be exempt from all subsequent changes in Subdivision regulations, Site Plan Review regulations, impact fee ordinances, and Zoning Ordinances for four (4) years after the date of approval, according to the provisions of RSA 674:39.

+SECTION V

-SECTION V Development Design Standards
+Development Design Standards

-Buildable Lot Area: The following land characteristics shall not be included in determining the buildable area of a lot:
+Buildable Lot Area: The following land characteristics shall not be included in determining the buildable area of a lot proposed for Site Plan Review:

-- 1) All wetlands as defined within these regulations, State regulations, and Federal regulations with the stricter regulations applied; - 2) Land with slopes in excess of thirty (30) percent; - 3) Any land covered by any soils listed by the New Hampshire Water Supply and Pollution Control Division as Group 6, refer to New Hampshire DES publication Subdivision and Individual Sewage Disposal System Design Rules, or as amended; - 4) Land subject to periodic flooding or land designated as Flood Zone; Land with bedrock rock exposed; - 5) Areas which are subject to an easement or right of the Town, County, State or Federal Government, or any third party; - 6) Land subject to excessive erosion; - 7) Land subject to the NH Comprehensive Shoreland Protection Act (within 250 feet of the shoreline of the Blackwater River or Tucker Pond). - 8) Land, which is or has been used as a dump, landfill or stump dump; - 9) In the event that a Subdivision contains any land, soils or natural features defined as not to be included in determining the Buildable Lot Area, the Board may require that the applicant submit as part of the application, a report by an accredited New Hampshire Certified Soil Scientist who has prepared a Site-Specific Soil Map (SSS) of the subject property, developed in accordance with current State and Federal reference standards.
+- 1) All wetlands as defined within these regulations, State regulations, and Federal regulations with the stricter regulations applied; - 2) Land with slopes in excess of thirty (30) percent; - 3) Any land covered by any soils listed by the New Hampshire Water Supply Division as Group 6, refer to New Hampshire Department of Environmental Services (NHDES) Env-Wq 1000, Subdivision and Individual Sewage Disposal System Design Rules, or as amended; - 4) Land subject to periodic flooding or land designated as Flood Zone; Land with bedrock exposed; - 5) Areas which are subject to an easement or right of the Town, County, State or Federal Government, or any third party; - 6) Land subject to excessive erosion; - 7) Land subject to the NH Comprehensive Shoreline Protection Act. - 8) Land, which is or has been used as a dump, landfill or stump dump; - 9) In the event that a Site Plan Review includes any land, soils or natural features defined as not to be included in determining the Buildable Lot Area, the Planning Board may require that the applicant submit as part of the application, a report by an accredited New Hampshire Certified Soil Scientist who has prepared a Site Specific Soil Map (SSS) of the subject property, developed in accordance with current State and Federal reference standards.